 – Chessy Prout, the author of I Have the Right To: A High School Survivor’s Story of Sexual Assault, Justice, and Hope and a former client of an attorney at Sanford Heisler Sharp

-Sanford Heisler Sharp’s Criminal/Sexual Violence Practice Group draws on more than 30 years of experience in crime victim advocacy to provide survivors of criminal/sexual violence — who are confronted with the pain of their experience and a dizzying array of life-altering decisions, oftentimes with little or no guidance—exceptional advocacy in their effort to find some measure of justice.
+Sanford Heisler Sharp’s Criminal/Sexual Violence Practice Group draws on more than 30 years of experience in crime victim advocacy to provide survivors of crimes, especially sexual violence with exceptional legal representation in their efforts to find some measure of justice.
+Victims of crime are often confronted with the pain of their experience coupled with a dizzying array of life-altering legal decisions, oftentimes with little or no guidance.
+Sanford Heisler Sharp can help guide you so that you do not have to go through the experience alone.

+A crime victim’s rights may be vindicated through the criminal process.
+But, a crime victim can also seek justice by bringing a civil claim against the perpetrator or the institution responsible for allowing the crime to happen, regardless of the outcome of the criminal proceedings.
 Sanford Heisler Sharp distinguishes itself by partnering with leading advocacy organizations and advocating for clients in the criminal and civil court systems.
-The Firm understands that survivors’ rights are routinely violated in ways that harm their chances of bringing a civil lawsuit, since prosecutors represent the state—not the survivor.
-Attorneys at the Firm are knowledgeable and well-prepared to help many survivors (especially those who are poor, LGBTQ, or part of a minority group) that can benefit from bringing lawsuits in both systems.
+The Firm understands that survivors’ rights are routinely violated in the criminal process in ways that harm their chances of bringing a civil lawsuit, because prosecutors represent the state—not the survivor.
+Sanford Heisler Sharp’s attorneys are knowledgeable and well-prepared to help survivors navigate both the criminal and civil justice systems, while working to ensure the survivor’s privacy is protected as much as possible during the legal process.

 Criminal Advocacy for Victims

 Attorneys at Sanford Heisler Sharp have advocated in state and federal courts, including the United States Supreme Court, for changes to 33 state constitutions and federal laws concerning the protection and standing of survivors in the criminal justice process.
-These attorneys have respected or demanded the respect of individuals’ rights in the criminal justice process, including, but not limited to:
+Our attorneys help ensure that a survivor’s individuals’ rights in the criminal justice process are respected, including, but not limited to:

 - The right to be protected from the perpetrator at all stages of the process;